n., plural: carrying capacities

 Pesticides intended for killing off pests from crops leached nutrients off the soil during rain and irrigation.
 Bodies of water became polluted because of improper waste disposal.

 Nature has many factors that limit population growth.
 Thus, despite technological advancement to limit resource competition, the human population has to deal with other variables.
 Examples of such variables are sanitation, diseases, outbreaks, and medical care.

 Based on Earth’s demographic facts and research study figures, the global carrying capacity for humans is estimated to be nine to ten billion people.
 (Ref.6) The world’s population is nearly 8 billion.

 How long can the Earth sustain the human population?
 Is it in the carrying capacity level or in the overshoot?
 The ecological footprint may be used as a basis for finding answers.
 It is a measure of the human demand on nature using an ecological accounting system.
 On a global scale, it can help assess demand over what the planet can renew.
-And according to studies, the Earth has been in ecological overshoot.
+And according to studies, the Earth has been in an ecological overshoot.

 Humans use more resources as well as produce waste at a rate faster than the ecosystem can “heal” or renew.
-85% of humanity lives in ecological-deficit countries — where ecological footprint for consumption surpasses the biocapacity of those countries.
+85% of humanity lives in ecological-deficit countries — where the ecological footprint for consumption surpasses the biocapacity of those countries.
 (Ref.7)

 - Hui, C (2006).
 “Carrying capacity, population equilibrium, and environment’s maximal load”.Ecological Modelling 192: 317–320.

 - McGinley, M. (2013).
 Carrying capacity.
 Retrieved from http://www.eoearth.org/view/article/150943